hectorjsmith/fail2ban-prometheus-exporter/README.md

 ## 4. Building from source

-The simplest way to build the project is to run the `build/snapshot` make command.
+Building from source has the following dependencies:
-This will use `goreleaser` to build out binaries and archives for the project.
+- Go v1.20
-Binaries are stored in the `dist/` folder.
+- Make

-Alternatively, `go mod download` and `go build` can be used from the `src/` folder to build out the project.
+From there, simply run `make build`

-This will download dependencies and build the project.
+This will download the necessary dependencies and build a `fail2ban_exporter` binary in the root of the project.

 ## 5. Textfile metrics